 - Working conditions must be safe and hygienic.
 Workers must receive regular and recorded health and safety training.
 This must be repeated for new workers.

 - Suppliers must conduct themselves with proper business integrity.
-There shall be no improper advantage sought, including bribes.
+There shall be no improper advantage sought, including bribery.

 - Suppliers must cooperate with Joanie to ensure that these standards are met.

 We want to ensure that we are working with our existing and new manufacturers in a responsible and ethical manner.
-We want to take action wherever possible to improve the way we work together, put the focus on protecting vulnerable workers and to be proactive in remedying severe human rights violations.
+We will take action wherever necessary to improve the way we work together by putting the focus on protecting vulnerable workers and being proactive in remedying any human rights violations.

 - Communicate and support the achievement of compliance to our technical standards with all suppliers

-- Encourage the views from our suppliers; what we can do to improve the way we work together ethically.
+- Encourage participation and input from our suppliers; asking what we can do to improve the way we work together ethically?

-- Workers are not employed directly by us or sometimes not directly through our suppliers, therefore less visibility of the supply chain
+- Workers not employed directly by us, therefore meaning we have less visibility

 - Suppliers subcontract without permission (in breach of contract)